How to Stop ChatGPT From Making Things Up: The Solopreneur's Truth Prompt

 VERIFIED, LIKELY, or UNVERIFIED.
 Then list every claim you marked

-UNVERIFIED and tell me what I'd need to do to confirm it.
+UNVERIFIED and tell me what I would need to do to confirm it.

 This is a mechanical separation step.
 The model is much better at evaluating a finished answer than at producing a perfectly verified one in the first draft.
-You'll catch stuff you wouldn't have spotted reading the prose.
+You will catch things you would not have spotted reading the prose.

 2. Force a Counter-Argument